NVIDIA/NeMo-Framework-Launcher/README.md

 1. In the `defaults` section, update the `training` field to point to the desired Imagen configuration file.
    For example,
-   if you want to start training base64 500m model from scratch, change the training field to `imagen/500m_res_64.yaml`.
+   if you want to start training the base64 500m model from scratch, change the training field to `imagen/500m_res_64.yaml`.
    ```yaml
     defaults:
       - _self_